The Nostalgia Experiment -- When Bias is Right

 We were not the only ones with the same sentiments, as there are more-objective reasons for the decrease of joy in video games, from quantity-over-quality of many games' content to focusing on having us addicted rather than having fun.

 Nostalgia, yes, undoubtedly swayed my perception.
 But could it be the sole culprit?
 Or was there a deeper truth hidden within the primitive graphics?
 Perhaps, it was the unpretentiousness, the raw gameplay unburdened by excessive complexity.
-Maybe, it was the fact that they help me relieve me of my loneliness, which I feel to an extent to this very day.
+Maybe, it was the fact that they helped me relieve me of my loneliness, which I feel to an extent to this very day.

 Understanding the allure of the "better" is easy.
 We're conditioned to equate advancement with superiority.
-Yet, this seemingly logical equation crumbles when confronted with the emotional resonance of simpler experiences, as sufficent to deliver us what we were promised.
-Nostalgia, I realized, wasn't just a sugar-coated lens.
-It's could serve as evidence of lives that were well-lived.
-Well-lived shared laughter, discovery, and memories to enjoy experiencing upon reflection on the past.
+Yet, this seemingly logical equation crumbles when confronted with the emotional resonance of simpler experiences, as sufficient to deliver us what we were promised.

 So, while I acknowledge the shortcomings of retro games (like of a game that improved my morality), I celebrate their ability to deliver joy that transcends technical prowess (graphics, soundtrack and so on).
-Modern marvels they hold their own undeniable appeal.
-But in the realm of gaming, it seems, "better" isn't always synonymous with "more enjoyable."
-Sometimes, the simplest joys reside in the imperfections, reminding us that true magic can bloom even in the most obscure and forgotten of games.

 It's also why the 2000's have a charm of their own, just like with the decades before it.

-When Nostalgia Meets Truth
+Part II: When Nostalgia Meets Truth

 If my fondness for retro games stemmed purely from bias, playing them wouldn't differ from enjoying any other product.
-But something inexplicable happens when I revisit these pixelated worlds - they spark a joy unparalleled in modern gaming.
-This begs the question, if bias leads us astray from reality, then why does this "deviant" viewpoint resonate so deeply?
+But something inexplicable happens when I revisit these pixelated worlds -- they spark a joy unparalleled in modern gaming.
+Furthermore, some may even claim that modernity has generally lost its spark, as the world around us became more bland.

 Even the hardware limitations contribute to the charm.
 The occasional console crash, a well-considered objective flaw, can also be seen as just another quirk, adding to the unique experience.
-Modern games, despite their sophisticated mechanics, often feel sterile and "liveless", like a polished but soulless gems.
-Older games, in their charming simplicity, express a distinct spirit - an infectious vibrancy that transcends graphics and complexity.

 Like in true love, some flaws in a product, like in a person, can be loveable.
 Perhaps, things and beings can be loved because of their flaws.